 - Never require maintenance - planned downtime to tidy up your server cluster is simply a thing of the past

-- Only pay for what you for what you use, and at affordable rates - not having to keep servers running means not having to pay for servers sitting idle; and even when in heavy use, cloud functions are highly affordable
+- Only pay for what you use, and at affordable rates - not having to keep servers running means not having to pay for servers sitting idle; and even when in heavy use, cloud functions are highly affordable

 Cloud function apps embody the dream we've been promised of the cloud for decades.
 With these new superpowers comes new considerations.

 Unlike servers, which can take seconds or minutes to spin up, cloud functions start in milliseconds, and can instantly fan out to massive scale.